-All JCC members, members of joint sub-Committees and the JCCT staff have a duty to report any non-compliance to the Director of Finance and the Committee Secretary as soon as they are aware of any circumstance that has not previously been reported.
+All JCC members, members of joint sub-Committees and the JCCT staff have a duty to report any non-compliance to the Director of Finance and Value and the Committee Secretary as soon as they are aware of any circumstance that has not previously been reported.

 Ultimately, failure to comply with JCC SFIs is a disciplinary matter.